mindymallory/PriceAnalysis/docs/09-ForecastingUseof.md

-# Forecasting Use of Corn in the WASDE Balance Sheet
+# Forecasting Use of Corn

-## Introduction

 In the WASDE balance sheet for corn there are three use categories.
 Two account for domestic consumption - Food, Seed and Industrial, and Feed and Residual - while exports make up the third category.
 Ethanol makes up a large portion of the Food, Seed, and Industrial category, so it is given its own line in the balance sheet.

 As we have noted before, historical use patterns are the first place to start when trying to forecast use categories for the marketing year.
 Looking at quarterly gives you a sense of how use is distributed across the marketing year in different categories.
 The annual histories, however, are probably the most useful.

-## Examining Historical Use Trends

-## Corn Food, Alcohol, and Industrial Use
+## Food, Alcohol, and Industrial Use

 Let us begin by looking at the Food, Alcohol and Industrial category.
 These data were queried from the [Feed Grains database](http://www.ers.usda.gov/data-products/feed-grains-database/feed-grains-yearbook-tables.aspx#26780) maintained by the USDA ERS.
-The categories here are a little more dissaggreagated than those presented in the USDA WASDE balance sheets, but they are roughly the same.
+The categories here are a little more disaggregated than those presented in the USDA WASDE balance sheets, but they are roughly the same.
 For example, in figure 1 below we show the *Food, Alcohol, and Industrial* use category.
 This omits seed from the *Food, Seed, and Industrial* category in the WASDE balance sheet.
 The Feed Grains database actually breaks out the seed use as its own column, but corn used for seed is a very small proportion of production and it is largely predictable from year to year.

 ![Figure 1: Corn Food, Alcohol, and Industrial Use, Quarterly 1990-2015](Excel-files\IntroductiontoCommodityTS-FeedGrains_Corn_files\image013.png)